BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 Package builds
 --------------------------------

-The build process for the PyPi and conda distributions uses the following key
+The build process for the PyPI and conda distributions uses the following key
 files:

 *   ``make.py``: generic Python script for package builds.
 Most configuration is imported from pytools `make.py <https://github.com/BCG-Gamma/pytools/blob/develop/make.py>`__ which is a build script that wraps the package build, as well as exposing the matrix dependency definitions specified in the ``pyproject.toml`` as environment variables.
-*   ``pyproject.toml``: metadata for PyPi, build settings and package dependencies.
+*   ``pyproject.toml``: metadata for PyPI, build settings and package dependencies.
 *   ``tox.ini``: contains configurations for tox, testenv, flake8, isort, coverage report, and pytest.
 *   ``condabuild/meta.yml``: metadata for conda, build settings and package dependencies.